fb-pixel

-Jan 24, 2023
+by | Jan 24, 2023 | Advisor Practice Growth

-We recently surveyed Snap users to get a better understanding of how financial planning software has benefited and grown the financial advisory practice.
+We’ve recently surveyed Snap users to get a better understanding of how the financial planning software has benefited and grown the financial advisory practice.
 The responses were meaningful and impactful – so much so that we wanted to put together essentially a guide for all Canadian Financial Advisors who seek to grow their practices through effective financial planning.

 Let’s start with sharing just two of the survey questions we posed.